ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/Introduction_BasicHowTo.md

     *Last synchronization*: The name of the scope - Time of the latest latest successful synchronization of processes - Result of the synchronization process

-    *Last successful synchronization*: The name of the Scope - Time of the latest successful synchronization of processes
+    *Last successful synchronization*: The name of the scope - Time of the latest successful synchronization of processes

     If you do not close the window after synchronization has started, a message with the synchronization result will appear, once the process has finished.